csesoc/constitution/CONSTITUTION.rst

     This section is taken from Section 2.7 of the CSESoc Constitution.
     DISCUSS WITH ARC LEGAL -> Is there a requirement we let Arc mediate?
 What's the best way to do that.

 #.
-A member of the society may have their membership terminated after the following procedure is followed:
+A member of the society may have their membership terminated (they shall be 'impeached') after the following procedure is followed:

    #.
 A motion is carried by the Executive to instigate impeachment proceedings; or
    #.
 The Executive is petitioned by fifteen (15) members to instigate impeachment proceedings;
    #.
 The members of the society are notified of the proceedings formally as a motion on notice to an Extraordinary General Meeting under Section 4.2;
    #.
 The member concerned is notified in writing of the procedures and reasons for proceedings at least five (5) academic days prior to the meeting;
    #.
 The member concerned is given five (5) minutes to speak against the motion at the Extraordinary General Meeting; and
    #.
-The motion is carried by the Extraordinary General Meeting.
+A motion of impeachment is carried by the Extraordinary General Meeting.

 #.
 Any member of the society who believes they have been wrongly expelled may appeal to Arc, who will arrive at the final resolution of the matter.